githubich/kuzi/README.md

     ...
 ]
 ```
-Notes:
-* You can create as many classes as you wish
-* Be sure not to repeat the class IDs nor the user IDs
-* It's recomended to start with ID = 0

-### Creating the subjects
+### Create the subjects
-Subjects go in `subjects.json`.
+The file `subjects.json` contains the subjects.
 For example:
 ```json
 [
     {